learn-co-curriculum/phase-3-ruby-oo-self-cash-register-lab/README.md

 Take it one step at a time!

-## Bonus

-Build a method called `void_last_transaction` that will remove the last transaction from the total.
+**Hint #2:** The `void_last_transaction` method will remove the last transaction from the total.
 You'll need to make an additional attribute accessor and keep track of that last transaction amount somehow.

-**Hint:** In what method of the class are you working with an individual item?
+In what method of the class are you working with an individual item?